Picton Airport

+Redevelopment

+The site was sold in December 2021 to a group of investors with plans to redevelop the site while keeping and restoring the heritage buildings from the former air training base.
+It was re-branded as "Base31" and has begun hosting entertainment and cultural events on site.

 History

 During World War II, the airport hosted the No. 31 Bombing and Gunnery School for the British Commonwealth Air Training Plan, operating Avro Anson, Fairey Battle, Bristol Bolingbroke, and Westland Lysander aircraft.
 In 1953, the Prince Edward Flying club took over operation of the airport.
 The airport was known as CFB Picton.
-The airport has been owned by Loch-Sloy Holdings Limited since 1970.
-During the summer it is home to the Air Cadet Gliding Program along with CFB Mountainview.
-It is also used for motor-sport events such as autoslalom by the St. Lawrence Automobile Club.
-There are also regular "Armdrop" drag racing events and tractor pulls were held here as well in 2010 and 2011.
+The airport was owned by Loch-Sloy Holdings Limited from 1970 until it was sold in 2022.
+During the summer it was home to the Air Cadet Gliding Program along with CFD Mountain View.
+The program is now run entirely out of CFD Mountain View.
+It was also used for motor-sport events such as autoslalom by the St. Lawrence Automobile Club.
+There were also regular ArmDrop drag racing events and tractor pulls were held here as well in 2010 and 2011.
 In 2005, the base served as the Driver Rehabilitation Centre for Canada's Worst Driver.